“Calvinism” series: (post #2)

 These two verses plainly teach that Christians were “dead in trespasses and sins” before being made alive in Christ.
 Calvinism defines this state of death as “total depravity,” the term which serves as the “T” in the T-U-L-I-P acrostic.
 Consequently, Calvinists say concerning a lost person making the decision to place saving belief (faith) in Jesus, “A dead person can’t make a decision.”
 In this way, Calvinism equates “total depravity” with “total inability.”
 This leads Calvinists to two conclusions.
 First, mankind’s freedom of choice has been forfeited since the fall into sin in the garden of Eden.
 Second, salvation is 100% of God.

 Someone says, “But the individual has to play at least some role in salvation because he has to provide the saving belief (faith) that leads to the born-again experience.”
 Calvinism’s answer to that is, “No, the saving belief (faith) itself is actually a part of God’s gift of salvation.”
 You see, Calvinists do not dispute the fact that the sinner must make the personal decision to place saving belief (faith) in Jesus in order to get saved.
-It is their contention, however, that God has to first sovereignly regenerate the dead sinner to the point where the sinner has the spiritual life to make the decision.
+However, it is their contention that God has to first sovereignly regenerate the dead sinner to the point where the sinner has the spiritual life to make the decision.

 Putting it another way, Calvinism teaches that God has to first create the born-again experience within the person before the person can arise from being “dead in trespasses and sins” and therefore have the ability to place the belief (faith) in Jesus.
 As Arthur Pink, one of the most famous Calvinists who ever lived, wrote in his book, The Sovereignty of God, “Faith is not the cause of the new birth, but the consequence of it.”
 This is why non-Calvinists often criticize Calvinism by saying, “Calvinists believe that you have to get saved before you can get saved.”